The Dust Bowl I

 You might wonder why the people went there to farm in the first place.
 As I wrote way back at the beginning, it was shown to them as a way to get rich quite quickly.

-What the government showed them were beautiful pictures of very green landscapes, plenty of moisture and great soil with lots of nutrients - like picture 2.
+What the government showed them were beautiful pictures of very green landscapes, plenty of moisture and great soil with lots of nutrients.

 The problem was that the government only wanted people to be farmers.
 In fact, they fooled many people by showing pictures of the land after a few years of high rainfall - which was definitely NOT normal.